 Utilizing the “science of sound,” TurboSonic helps stimulate circulation, cellular activity, and muscle movement, all without the bending, twisting, and flexing typically associated with traditional exercises.
 Users simply need to stand for 10 minutes and allow sonic vibrations to do the work for them, making it a viable option for users of any fitness level.
 Since the TurboSonic is used in a standing position and takes up very little floor space, it is ideal for use in a clinical setting.

-Designed for physical therapy and all around physical performance enhancement, the TurboSonic is designed to accelerate the body's natural healing response, increase cellular oxygen circulation, enhance cellular nutrient uptake, stimulate cellular fluid movement and facilitate cellular waste.
-This process helps stimulate bones, muscles, blood vessels, and cells in a manner that promotes their rapid development
+Designed for physical therapy and all around physical performance enhancement, the TurboSonic is designed to accelerate the body’s natural healing response, increase cellular oxygen circulation, enhance cellular nutrient uptake, stimulate cellular fluid movement and facilitate cellular waste.
+This process helps stimulate bones, muscles, blood vessels, and cells in a manner that promotes their rapid development and circulation, while reducing pain and stress levels.

 The sonic vertical movement of the plate within the TurboSonic platform stimulates the body’s natural “stretch reflex,” causing the muscular system to instinctively stretch and contract at carrying rates between three and 60 times per second (3Hz to 60 Hz).
 This movement helps produce mechanical oscillations with an average cycle length of about 40 milliseconds, the time required to induce a natural monosynaptic stretching reflex in the respective muscle.
 The neuromuscular system reacts to this stimulation by a chain of rapid muscle contractions, which result in entire body vibration.